Justin Ruggiano: Los Angeles Dodgers

 The Los Angeles Dodgers drafted Ruggiano in the 25th round of the 2004 MLB Draft.
 The Dodgers sent Ruggiano to the Tampa Bay Devil Rays in 2006, with Dioner Navarro and Jae Weong Seo for Toby Hall, Mark Hendrickson and cash.

 Tampa Bay Devil Rays / Rays

 Ruggiano made his Major League Baseball debut with the Tampa Bay Devil Rays in 2007.
 On October 19, 2007, Ruggiano was added to the roster of the United States national baseball team to play in the 2007 Baseball World Cup.

 In 2008, he batted .197 for Tampa Bay in 76 at bats.
 Ruggiano hit his first career home run, a long ball to left field, on June 21, 2008 off of pitcher Wandy Rodriguez of the Houston Astros.
 Ruggiano became part of a historical play in the 2008 World Series when Rays manager Joe Maddon moved Ruggiano from right field to become a fifth infielder, playing directly behind the second base bag.

 During the 2010–11 offseason, Ruggiano was designated for assignment.
-He designated for assignment again after the 2011 season, and on January 30, 2012, he elected free agency.
+He was again designated for assignment after the 2011 season, and on January 30, 2012, elected free agency.